rocketbot-cl/module_documentator/README.md

 - Each input must have the description field
 - If you have add a banner in the manual, it's necessary to have a img folder in the docs folder.
 The name of banner must be "Banner_modulename.jpg"

+In the manual file, it's necessary to change the 'How to use' description.
+Automatically add a lorem ipsum

 ### OS